NuGet/NuGetDocs/NuGet.Docs/Contribute/Coding-Guidelines.md

 ## Source code management

-:grey_exclamation: The *structure* of the code that we write and the *tools* that we use to write the code.
+The *structure* of the code that we write and the *tools* that we use to write the code.

 ### Repos